-2.50 Flying After Diving or Ascending to Altitude (Over 1000 feet)
+2.50 Flying after Diving or Ascending to Altitude

-Changes in altitude 24 hours before or after diving should be addressed in the HASP.
+Changes in altitude 24 hours before or after diving must be addressed in the HASP.

-UA recognizes that diving at Biosphere 2 is at altitude and therefore altitude diving procedures will be identified within each HASP for B2 operations.
+UArizona recognizes that diving at Biosphere 2 is at altitude and therefore altitude diving procedures will be identified within each HASP for B2 operations.